phalcon-orphanage/docs/en/reference/views.rst

 If an external template engine is used, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` provides exactly the same view hierarchy and it's still possible to access the API inside these templates with a little more effort.

-The component uses adapters, these help Phalcon to speak with those external template engines in a unified, let's see how to do that integration.
+This component uses adapters, these help Phalcon to speak with those external template engines in a unified way, let's see how to do that integration.

 Creating your own Template Engine Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^